Contributing Guide¶

 python tests/scripts/prepare_fasttext.py

-This will prepare the filesystem for testing.
-We do this to prevent the need of downloading very large word embeddings locally and in CI.
-Fasttext can be 6-7 GB and we don't want to pull such a payload at every CI step.
-You can also prepare files locally by installing all dependencies via the Makefile.
+very large word embeddings locally and in CI.
+Fasttext can be 6-7 GB and we don't want to pull such a

 make install

-You can also run all style and type checking mechanisms locally via the Makefile.
+You can also run all style and type checking mechanisms locally via the Makefile

 make check